The Program

 The Workshop

-- Co-facilitated by Jessica and Jai (click link above for details!), providing an engaging and interactive experience.
+- Facilitated by Jessica and Jai, providing an engaging and interactive experience.

 - Ideal for between 12 to 24 participants.